1alexvash/AlexCodeBlog/content/posts/2022-11-28-what-is-polymorphism.md

 Those are all phones with chat messages, but the on the right has an image attached to it.

-It might not seem like a big deal, especialy if you haven't worked with back-end, but in reality you might have to deploy an extra dedicated server, just to store those images alone, and supports this feature.
+It might not seem like a big deal, especially if you haven't worked with back-end, but in reality you might have to deploy an extra dedicated server, just to store those images alone, and supports this feature.

 ## Why should I care?